deno-plc/deno-plc/README.md

 It contains all the necessary building blocks to create a PLC/HMI application.

 Unlike most classic browser-based HMIs, this one actively uses modern Web APIs and therefore requires a secure context (self-signed TLS certificates are sufficient).
-The whole architecture is microservice-inspired (if you prefer, you can use a single service).
+The whole architecture is microservice-inspired to easily achieve redundancy.

 ## The big picture